Patrick941/MAIProject/notes.md

 * Make name or description of what it does consistent.
 SHould be the name of what it does (action)
 * Give different output to each
 * Multi arrows for some boxes to indicate multiple inputs and outputs
-* Add an additional box to indicate a future use of the output for bug insertyer
+* Add an additional box to indicate a future use of the output for bug inserter